uber/tchannel/docs/protocol.md

 Header keys may not be 0 length (should result in a parse error), but header values may be 0 length.

+Header keys have a maximum length of 16 bytes;

 Schema:
 ```
 nh:1 (hk~1 hv~1){nh}